redengin/sneakernet/README.md

 a worldwide distributed discussion system.

 SneakerNet nodes are inexpensive to create.
-By creating a SneakerNet node, you increase access to information.
+By creating a SneakerNet node, you increase access to information - to both yourself and people around you.

-The SneakerNet App provides users automated access to local USENET content.
+The SneakerNet App provides automated access to local USENET content.
 By using the app, users distribute USENET content across SneakerNet nodes.